Ahsan Basir Sheikh: Other works

 He also signed the agreement with Mobilink regarding mobile money order service in Pakistan when he was Additional Director General (Financial Services) in Pakistan Post and also designed operational and accounting systems for Special Mail and Financial Services for Pakistan Post e.g. EMS (Expedited Mail Services), Air Express, Urgent Mail Service, Postal Draft Service, GIRO etc. Savings Bank, Pension Disbursement, Collection of utility Bills, Disbursement of Financial Assistance to the poor under Benazir Income Support Programme (BISP) of the Federal Government and Food Support Programme of the Government of Punjab.

 He also worked as Member/Advisor, Advocacy & Research (BPS-21), Competition Commission of Pakistan, Ministry of Finance, Government of Pakistan, Islamabad.

 Teaching

-Also being a FCMA, he has been enrolled as visiting faculty in many esteemed institutions of Pakistan for teaching and giving lectures on Cost Accounting and other Management subjects.
+In 2013, Sheikh was serving as visiting faculty at the Secretariat Training Institute.
+From 2017 to 2018, he was Pro-Rector (Admin and Finance) at Ghulam Ishaq Khan Institute.

 Present assignment

 Having worked on top level administration and finance positions, he is now the pro-rector (Administration & Finance) of Ghulam Ishaq Khan Institute of Engineering Sciences and Technology since August 2012.